ellerbrock/talis.github.io/README.md

 ## Contributing to the handbook

-*Anyone* can contribute.
+*Anyone* at Talis can contribute.
 This handbook is written by engineers, for engineers.
 However, when contributing or reviewing the contributions of others, consider:

 * Are you adding global knowledge, or is your topic specific to one or a small subset of projects?